Prescription Drug Affordability Act

 c) Any recommendations the board may have on further legislation needed to make prescription drug products more affordable in the state.

-a) Conduct a study of the operation of the generic drug market in the United States that includes a review of physician–administered drugs and considers:
+2) On or before [one-time date], the Prescription Drug Affordability Board shall report to the legislature about the operation of the generic drug market in the United States that includes generic physician-administered drugs and considers:

-(i) The prices of generic drugs on a year–over–year basis;
+a) The prices of generic drugs on a year-over-year basis;

-(vi) Any other relevant study questions; and
+e) Any other relevant study questions; and

 (J) TERMS OF OFFICE FOR INITIAL BOARD AND COUNCIL MEMBERS